 See in Glossary, Light ProbesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

 See in Glossary, and Light Probe Proxy Volumes (LPPVs).
 Detailing the usage and features of all these lighting objects is beyond the scope of this article, therefore I encourage you to read the Lighting section of the manual to learn how to utilize them correctly in your projects.

 Until early 2018, only one render pipeline was available in Unity; the Built-In Render Pipeline.
-This render pipeline offers a choice of rendering pathsThe technique Unity uses to render graphics.
-Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
-Some paths are more suited to different platforms and hardware than others.
+This render pipeline offers a choice of rendering pathsThe technique that a render pipeline uses to render graphics.
+Choosing a different rendering path affects how lighting and shading are calculated.
+Some rendering paths are more suited to different platforms and hardware than others.
 More info

 See in Glossary: forward, and deferred.

 In January 2018, Unity unveiled the Scriptable Render Pipeline (SRP), which allows you to customize the rendering loop via C# scripting.
 This is actually a minor revolution in the realm of game engines: users are finally able to personalize the culling of objects, their drawing, and the post-processing of the frame without having to use a low-level programming language like C++.

 Unity currently provides two pre-built SRPs: